 This gorgeous cottage in Hook was built in the 1920s.
-The owners have done a considerable amount of work on the property but the time had come to replace the windows.
+The owners have done a considerable amount of work on the property but the time had come to replace the Timber Effect Windows in Hook.
 The original single glazed timber windows had started to flake and rot.
 You can see the ‘before’ photos in our gallery above.
-Keen to maintain the look of timber windows but not so keen on the maintenance and upkeep of timber, our client chose timber-effect windows from Evolution – and they look beautiful.
+Keen to maintain the look of timber windows but not so keen on the maintenance and upkeep of timber, our client in Hook chose timber-effect double glazing windows from Evolution – and they look beautiful.

-Our client is delighted with their new windows and is looking forward to a warmer winter thanks to the new double glazed windows!
+Our client is delighted with their new Timber Effect Windows in Hook and is looking forward to a warmer winter thanks to the new double glazed windows!

 You may also be interested in reading the following blogs:

 The Emergence of the Mechanical Joint in uPVC Windows & Doors